Monday, August 30, 2021 · 16 min read

-- Cameras can see whether the traffic light is red, green, or amber, and other colors.
+Cameras can see whether the traffic light is red, green, amber, or other colors.
 They’re great at “reading” signs and seeing lines and other markings.
 But they are less effective at seeing in the dark, or when the atmosphere is dense with fog, rain, snow, etc. They also require more processing than LiDAR.

 IMU systems provide the dead-reckoning that GNSS systems need when the line of sight to the sky is blocked or disturbed by signal multipath in the “urban canyon.”

-These sensors complement each other, and allow the central processor to create a three dimensional model of the environment around the vehicle, and to know where to go and how to get there, to follow the rules of driving, and react to the expected and unexpected that happens on every roadway and parking lot.
+These sensors complement each other and allow the central processor to create a three-dimensional model of the environment around the vehicle, to know where to go and how to get there, to follow the rules of driving, and react to the expected and unexpected that happens on every roadway and parking lot.

 In short, we need them all, or a combination of them, to achieve ADAS and eventually, autonomous driving.